Place of origin | Japan |

 Temarizushi (手まり寿司, "ball sushi") is a style of sushi made by pressing rice and fish into a ball-shaped form by hand using a plastic wrap.

 Oshizushi (押し寿司, "pressed sushi"), also known as hako-zushi (箱寿司, "box sushi"), is a pressed sushi from the Kansai region, a favorite and specialty of Osaka.
 A block-shaped piece is formed using a wooden mold, called an oshibako.
-The chef lines the bottom of the oshibako with the toppings, covers them with sushi rice, and then presses the mold's lid to create a compact, rectilinear block.
+The chef lines the bottom of the oshibako with the toppings, covers them with sushi rice, and then presses the lid of the mold down to create a compact, rectilinear block.
 The block is removed from the mold and then cut into bite-sized pieces.
-Particularly famous is battera (バッテラ, pressed mackerel sushi) or saba zushi (鯖寿司).[38]
-In oshizushi, all the ingredients are either cooked or cured, and raw fish is never used.[39]
+Particularly famous is battera (バッテラ, pressed mackerel sushi) or saba zushi (鯖寿司).[33]
+In oshizushi, all the ingredients are either cooked or cured and raw fish is never used.[34]

-Uramaki (裏巻, "inside-out roll") is a medium-sized cylindrical style of sushi with two or more fillings and was developed as a result of the creation of the California roll, as a method originally meant to hide the nori.
+Uramaki (裏巻, "inside-out roll") is a medium-sized cylindrical piece with two or more fillings, and was developed as a result of the creation of the California roll, as a method originally meant to hide the nori.
 Uramaki differs from other makimono because the rice is on the outside and the nori inside.
-The filling is surrounded by nori, then a layer of rice, and optionally an outer coating of some other ingredients such as roe or toasted sesame seeds.
-It can be made with different fillings, such as tuna, crab meat, avocado, mayonnaise, cucumber, or carrots.
+The filling is in the center surrounded by nori, then a layer of rice, and optionally an outer coating of some other ingredients such as roe or toasted sesame seeds.
+It can be made with different fillings, such as tuna, crab meat, avocado, mayonnaise, cucumber or carrots.

 Examples of variations include the rainbow roll (an inside-out topped with thinly sliced maguro, hamachi, ebi, sake and avocado) and the caterpillar roll (an inside-out topped with thinly sliced avocado).
 Also commonly found is the "rock and roll" (an inside-out roll with barbecued freshwater eel and avocado with toasted sesame seeds on the outside).

-Multiple-filling rolls inspired by futomaki are a more popular type of sushi within the United States and come in variations that take their names from their places of origin.
+Futomaki is a more popular variation of sushi within the United States, and comes in variations that take their names from their places of origin.
 Other rolls may include a variety of ingredients, including chopped scallops, spicy tuna, beef or chicken teriyaki roll, okra, and assorted vegetables such as cucumber and avocado, and the tempura roll, where shrimp tempura is inside the roll or the entire roll is battered and fried tempura-style.
 In the Southern United States, many sushi restaurants prepare rolls using crawfish.
 Sometimes, rolls are made with brown rice or black rice, known as forbidden rice, which appear in Japanese cuisine as well.

-Per Food and Drug Administration regulations, raw fish served in the United States must be frozen before serving to kill parasites.[49]
+Per Food and Drug Administration regulations, raw fish served in the United States must be frozen prior to serving in order to kill parasites.[44]
+Because of this and the relative difficulty of acquiring fresh seafood compared to Japan, raw seafood (e.g., sashimi) is not as prevalent a component in American-style sushi.

-Since rolls are often made to order, it is not unusual for the customer to specify the exact ingredients desired (e.g., salmon roll, cucumber roll, avocado roll, tuna roll, shrimp or tuna tempura roll, etc.).
-Though the menu names of dishes often vary by restaurant, some examples include the following:
+Since rolls are often made to-order it is not unusual for the customer to specify the exact ingredients desired (e.g. salmon roll, cucumber roll, avocado roll, tuna roll, shrimp or tuna tempura roll, etc.).
+Though the menu names of dishes often vary by restaurant, some examples include:

 Sushi roll name | Definition |